l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

     `curl -LsSf https://astral.sh/uv/install.sh | sh`
 - The agent MUST NOT fallback to direct execution of `pytest`, `pip`, or other tools directly without explicit user permission or explicit task specification.
 In exceptional cases, the agent may suggest a temporary fallback and ask the user, but not take automatic actions that modify the environment without consent.

+**ABSOLUTE PROHIBITION:** AI agents are FORBIDDEN from:
+- Installing or using pip, poetry, pipenv, conda for dependency management
+- Creating requirements.txt files
+- Using virtual environments manually (venv, virtualenv)
+- Bypassing uv for Python package operations

 **Dependency structure:**
 - Main dependencies in the `dependencies` section of `pyproject.toml`
 - Dependency groups in `[dependency-groups]` for dev/test/lint